adammertel/pgRouting-OSM-demo/README.md

 # pgRouting-OSM demo

-Demo repository to show capabilities of PGSQL database with PostGIS and PGrouting extensions to search shortest paths in OSM data.
+Minimal working example of PostgreSQL database with PostGIS and PGrouting extensions searching shortest paths in OSM data.
-The repository consists of a simple demo application written in typescript and node.
+The repository consists of a simple API node server and a web-based demo application written in typescript.

 ## Reproduce